Simple API Integration

 - System downtime: Reduced by 89%

-Challenge: Healthcare app needed HIPAA-compliant video calling, appointment scheduling, and EHR integration.
+Challenge: The healthcare app needed HIPAA-compliant video calling and appointment scheduling, and therefore EHR integration.

-Solution: Twilio Video API, Calendly API, and Epic FHIR APIs with end-to-end encryption.
+Solution: Twilio Video API, Calendly API, and therefore Epic FHIR APIs with end-to-end encryption.

 Results: